 The CIP is comprised of 15 Capital Programs as listed in the table below.
-These programs were designed to ensure that investments are in line with the agency's strategic goals and priorities.
+These programs were designed to ensure investments in line with the agency's strategic goals and priorities.

-Description Plan, design, and construct improvements to improve the accessibility of the transportation system in San Francisco Plan, design and construct bicycle facilities including bicycle lanes, bicycle tracks, and bicycle parking.
+Program Name Description Accessibility Plan, design, and construct improvements to improve the accessibility of the transportation system in San Francisco Bicycle Plan, design and construct bicycle facilities including bicycle lanes, bicycle tracks, and bicycle parking.
 Support bicycle-related safety and education programs.
-Plan, design, engineer, and construct the T-Third Line Phase II extension from Fourth and King to Chinatown Acquire, develop, and/or rehabilitate transit station areas and maintenance facilities used for transit, traffic, and parking operations Purchase buses, trains, and support vehicles for transit and sustainable street needs Plan, design, and implement technology infrastructure to improve the efficiency and effectiveness of the SFMTA and provide a better user experience Plan, design, rehabilitate, and construct public parking facilities or street infrastructure related to public parking Educate, plan, design, and construct pedestrian improvements to promote walking and improve safety
+Central Subway Plan, design, engineer, and construct the T-Third Line Phase II extension from Fourth and King to Chinatown Facility Acquire, develop, and/or rehabilitate transit station areas and maintenance facilities used for transit, traffic, and parking operations Fleet Purchase buses, trains, and support vehicles for transit and sustainable street needs Information Technology / Communications Plan, design, and implement technology infrastructure to improve the efficiency and effectiveness of the SFMTA and provide a better user experience Parking Plan, design, rehabilitate, and construct public parking facilities or street infrastructure related to public parking Pedestrian Educate, plan, design, and construct pedestrian improvements to promote walking and improve safety